scout-app/scout-app/documentation/contributing.md

  * `nodeSass`: The Node module that allows Scout-App to interface with `libSass`.
  * `scout`: Scout-Apps own version.

 * * *

+### Updating Translations/Cultures

+1. `npm install`
+1. `npm run cultures` This downloads the latest translations and puts them in `/scout-files/cultures/dictionary.json`
+1. `npm start` Runs the app, so you can make sure the translation worked
+1. Only languages with a JPG image in the `/scout-files/cultures` folder that matches their culture code (`en.jpg`) will be displayed in the UI.

+If there are languages you don't want in your local dictionary, then you can add them to the `languagesToSkip` array in `/cultures.js`.
+Or if your language is missing from `/scout-files/cultures/dictionary.json` then it may be in that array.

+* * *